North America is one of the most urbanised regions in the world (82 % living in urban areas in 2014).

 Physical infrastructure (roads, bridges, buildings, water treatment, waterways) and information and communications technology infrastructure

 Public transportation, traffic management, parking, logistics, connected mobility and autonomous vehicles, integration with physical infrastructure and energy, and urban planning for the efficient movement of people and goods in urban and inter-urban environments

 Renewable energy, energy storage, food and urban agriculture, energy-efficient and low-emission transportation, waste management

 Community engagement and planning

 Technologies to enable community services (housing, recreation, emergency management) and urban planning (may include social studies on the interaction of people with the urban environment)

 Test bed for smart city technology in order to quantify and demonstrate the benefits of smart cities.

-Multiple partnering opportunities (e.g. City of Ottawa, Canada Lands Company, industry association, universities, social sciences, urban planning).
+Multiple partnering opportunities (e.g. municipalities, other government organizations, industry associations, universities, social sciences, urban planning).

 The integrated city